DataBiosphere/jade-data-repo-cli/README.md

 2. In your IntelliJ terminal, make a convenience alias: `alias jc='./build/install/jadecli/bin/jadecli'`
 3. Run a command such as `jc help`

+### Testing
+There are two test targets for verifying the CLI:
+- `./gradlew :testCLIUnit --console=verbose --info`
+- `./gradlew :testCLIIntegrated --console=verbose --info`
+Note that you must do  `./gradlew installDist` before running the testCLIIntegrated task.

 ### Distribution
 The CLI is distributed in a directory structure.
 There is a `bin` directory containing scripts to launch the application.
 There is a `lib` directory containing all of the related jars.
 So it is